 Ways to Avoid Gaining Weight on a cruise

-The first time we went for a cruise vacation, it was an impulse decision – one that was made for us by Nick’s mum.
+The first time we went on a cruise vacation, it was an impulse decision – one that was made for us by Nick’s mum.
 We had never had any interest in cruise vacations before that.
 We had preconceived notions of what a cruise vacation meant.
 However, she found a fantastic deal on a Caribbean cruise vacation that we could not refuse.
 So – we decided to give it a try.

 As this was our first cruise, we didn’t know what we had gotten ourselves into.
 Once onboard, we took a seminar for first-time cruisers and what they should know and expect.
 During this seminar, they informed us of one of the common mistakes people make on a cruise – GAINING WEIGHT.
 During that seminar, we learned that it is estimated that the average first-time cruiser will gain 1 -2 pounds of weight per day of each trip.